 While it is important that teachers and parents are always supervising children’s learning and play, it is also vital that adults encourage children to learn and play independently.
-There are many benefits to encouraging independent learning and play, for example it helps children to think creatively, it encourages curiosity and it promotes children to make more meaningful discoveries.
-As well as this, encouraging (supervised) independence in children from a young age helps them to grow up to be more independent, confident and self-assured adults.
+There are many benefits to encouraging independent learning and play.
+For example, it helps children to think creatively, it encourages curiosity and it promotes children to make more meaningful discoveries.
+Additionally, encouraging (supervised) independence in children from a young age helps them to grow up to be more independent, confident and self-assured adults.

 Once playtime is over the skills children have learnt while playing with the Kitcamp equipment can be easily transferred into the classroom.
 Children will have learnt how to think independently, as well as to problem solve, which will make it easier for them to learn new topics and prepare for school tests.